 \section{Automata-Based Model Checking}

-In this section, we present an automata-based model checking algorithm for \HyperATLS{}, i.e., given formula $\dot{\varphi}$ (we use the dot to refer to the original formula and use $\varphi, \psi$ to refer to sub-formulas of $\dot{\varphi}$) and game structure $\calG = (S, s_0, \agents, \moves, \delta, d, L)$ decide if $\calG \models \dot{\varphi}$.
+In this section, we present an automata-based model checking algorithm for \HyperATLS{}, \ie, given a formula $\dot{\varphi}$ (we use the dot to refer to the original formula and use $\varphi, \psi$ to refer to sub-formulas of $\dot{\varphi}$) and a game structure $\calG = (S, s_0, \agents, \moves, \delta, d, L)$ we decide if $\calG \models \dot{\varphi}$.
 Before discussing our verification approach, let us briefly recall \ATLS{} model checking \cite{AlurHK02} and why the approach is not applicable to \HyperATLS{}.
-In \ATLS, checking if $\llangle A \rrangle \varphi$ holds in some state $s$, can be reduced to the non-emptiness check of the intersection of two tree automata.
+In \ATLS, checking if $\llangle A \rrangle \varphi$ holds in some state $s$ can be reduced to the non-emptiness check of the intersection of two tree automata.
 One accepting all possible trees that can be achieved via a strategy for players in $A$ starting in $s$, and one accepting all trees whose paths satisfy the path formula $\varphi$ \cite{AlurHK02}.
-In our hyperlogic this is not possible.
-When checking $\llangle A \rrangle \pi. \varphi$ we can not construct an automaton accepting all trees that satisfy $\varphi$, as the satisfaction of $\varphi$ depends on the paths assigned to the outer path-quantifiers (which are not yet fixed).
+In our hyperlogic, this is not possible.
+When checking $\llangle A \rrangle \pi\ldot \varphi$, we cannot construct an automaton accepting all trees that satisfy $\varphi$, as the satisfaction of $\varphi$ depends on the paths assigned to the outer path-quantifiers (which are not yet fixed).

 Instead, we construct an automaton that accepts all \emph{path assignments} for the outer quantifiers for which there exists a winning strategy for the agents in $A$ (similar to the model checking approach for \HyperCTLS{} \cite{FinkbeinerRS15}).
-Different from the approach for \HyperCTLS{}, we can not resolve path quantification via existential or universal projection and instead encode the strategic behavior of $\calG$ within the transition function of an \emph{alternating} automaton.
+Different from the approach for \HyperCTLS{}, we cannot resolve path quantification via an existential or universal product construction and instead encode the strategic behavior of $\calG$ within the transition function of an \emph{alternating} automaton.

-In the following we 1) define a notion of equivalence between formulas and automata and discuss the overall model checking algorithm (in \Cref{sec:equiv}), 2) give an inductive construction of an equivalent automaton (in \Cref{sec:construction}), 3) prove the construction correct (in \Cref{sec:correctness}) and 4) discuss the complexity of our algorithm (in \Cref{sec:upperBounds}).
+In the following, we 1) define a notion of equivalence between formulas and automata and discuss the overall model checking algorithm (in \Cref{sec:equiv}), 2) give an inductive construction of an equivalent automaton (in \Cref{sec:construction}), 3) prove the construction correct (in \Cref{sec:correctness}), and 4) discuss the complexity of our algorithm (in \Cref{sec:upperBounds}).